JainSkariahThomas/aws-cli/README.md

 This script is working based on aws-cli command and setup a ec2 account on a private vpc network along with a Load-balancer

-This script is setup top test my personal working Skill on aws-cli and improve it.
+This script is setup to test my personal working Skill on aws-cli and improve it.

 2.)
 InstanceIDdetails.sh